Amos, Quebec: Demographics

+Economy

+Its main resources are spring water, gold, and wood products, including paper.

+In 2012, Quebec Lithium Corp. re-opened Canada's first lithium mine, which had operated as an underground mine from 1955–65.
+They are planning to carve an open pit mine over pegmatite dikes.
+(The pegmatite is about 1% lithium carbonate.)
+The mine is about 60 km north of Val-d'Or, 38 km southeast of Amos, and 15 km km west of Barraute.
+It is in the northeast corner of La Corne Township.
+Access to the mine is via paved road from Val d'Or.

 Government

 The current mayor of the city is Sébastien D'Astous, who took office on February 20, 2015, after winning a by-election following the death in office of former Mayor Ulrick Chérubin in September 2014.
 In the by-election D'Astous, formerly a city councillor, defeated Donald Blanchet, who had served as interim mayor between Chérubin's death and the by-election.

 In the National Assembly of Quebec, Amos is within the electoral district of Abitibi-Ouest, represented by Coalition Avenir Québec MNA Suzanne Blais.
 In the House of Commons of Canada, the city is in the Abitibi—Témiscamingue district, represented by Bloc Québécois MP Sébastien Lemire.

 Amos is the seat of the judicial district of Abitibi.